 There is a sense of tension set up by these short lines, with their cadences and changes of emphasis.
 Small birds quarrelling, humans reasoning, somewhat confused or unable to morally define the actions of the sparrows?

 The second part of the poem is a slightly tongue in cheek exposé of mainstream American religion, an old man picking up dog poop being seen as more majestic than a minister about to give a sermon.

-Beyond words are the last two words in the poem and this must surely relate to the title Past-oral, as some commentators have noted, typical of William Carlos Williams who loved to pun and play with words.
+'Beyond words' are the last two words in the poem, which must surely relate to the title 'Past-oral', as some commentators have noted, typical of William Carlos Williams who loved to pun and play with words.

 So, solidly rooted in Williams's local Rutherford environment, this poem, whilst not outstanding for its music or phonetic texture, grows in stature the more it is read.
 Why?
-It is an instant in time; shallow yet deep.
+It is an instant in time, shallow yet deep.

 © 2018 Andrew Spacey